serdarburakguneri/hobby-streamer/README.md

 ### Steps

 - Clone the repository:
-- in the root/services directory, run build.sh to compile the Go services.
+- in the root directory, run build.sh to compile the Go services.
 - in terraform directory, have your variables set up in `terraform.tfvars` file
 - Run `terraform init` to initialize the Terraform configuration.
+- Run `terraform plan` to see the changes that will be applied.
 - Run `terraform apply` to create the infrastructure.